|Title:||Director of Sports Medicine|

 |College:||B.S.
 Butler, 2000; M.A.
 San Diego State, 2003|

-In the summer of 2007, Ryan Galloy was named Head Athletic Trainer at Butler University.
+Ryan Galloy has been the Director of Sports Medicine at Butler since 2007.
 He is the primary athletic trainer for men’s basketball and also assists with football as well as serving as site coordinator for the NCAA and Butler University drug testing programs.
 Ryan also is responsible for directing the overall daily operation of the Butler University Sports Medicine program and its care of all of the student athletes here at Butler.
 He has been a member of the Butler University Sports Medicine staff since 2004.
 He first was hired as an Assistant Athletic Trainer from 2004-2006 and then promoted to Associate Athletic Trainer/Rehabilitation Coordinator during the 2006-2007 school year.
 During those first 3 years at BU, Ryan was the primary athletic trainer for women’s basketball and baseball and assisted with football.
 In 2007, he was given the women’s basketball team’s “Sixth Man Award” for his service to the team.
 From 2004-2008 he also worked as an adjunct professor in the College of Education.

 Ryan has also been involved in the event management aspect of health care while representing Butler University as part of the host medical staff at events such as NCAA men’s basketball final fours (2000, 2010-2011) and NCAA women’s basketball final four (2011).
 He has also served as host athletic trainer for Horizon League men’s basketball, softball and baseball tournaments throughout his time at Butler.
 In 2011 he was also selected to serve on the sub-committee for the Butler University NCAA certification self-study.
 In the summer of 2013 he was invited by the Institute for Collegiate Sports Medicine to be one of eight college basketball athletic trainers across the country to participate in a national focus group meeting on the day to day health care of college basketball teams.